 “The figures will reach 10 million by the year 2020.”
 According to Ernst & Young-

 The industry is currently pegged at about 38% of the total outsourcing market worldwide.
-It is further expected to grow at the rate of 16% per annum by the year 2015.
+It is further expected to grow at a rate of 16% per annum by the year 2015.

 Keeping in mind all these facts, we came up with this blog.
 Herein, we tell you how the ITES/ BPO industry has affected India and its economy.
 Let’s start.